-If you see signs of this in your marriage, consider these verses:
+If you see these signs of a troubled marriage, consider these verses:

 - Ephesians 5:22, 24-26, 28, 33

-2) You care less and less about your spouse’s opinions or desires
+Troubled Marriage Sign #2: You care less and less about your spouse’s opinions or desires.

 While I’m not advocating that we dismiss our feelings or don’t give validity to our emotions, it’s dangerous to a marriage when we habitually choose to not weigh our spouse’s opinions as important as our own.